Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/5-power-bi.md

 Now that the report is prepared in Power BI, your final task is to run the end-to-end solution and check for polar bears!

-1. Open the database that you created in the previous lab in the [Azure Portal](https://portal.azure.com) and use the query editor to execute the following query and delete all rows from the "dbo.PolarBears" table:
+1. Open the database that you created in the previous unit in the [Azure Portal](https://portal.azure.com) and use the query editor to execute the following query and delete all rows from the "dbo.PolarBears" table:

 	```sql
 	DELETE FROM dbo.PolarBears